neothink-dao/neothink.io/docs/STAKEHOLDER-QA.md

 4. Attribution modeling for revenue impact

 This will give us clear visibility into which improvements come specifically from the unified platform versus other initiatives.

-### Q: "How will we balance promoting cross-platform upgrades with respecting single-platform users?"
-**A:** Our approach focuses on relevance, not pressure.
-We'll measure not just conversion rates but also user satisfaction across both single-platform and multi-platform users.
-Our recommendations will be based on demonstrated user interests rather than generic upsells.
-We'll A/B test different approaches to find the right balance between making relevant content discoverable and respecting user focus.
-Early data suggests that a "light touch" approach—showing related content without explicit upgrade messaging—actually performs better than aggressive cross-promotion.

 ## Fallback & Contingency Questions